 It is often said that imitation is the sincerest form of flattery.
 Crazy Eddie's advertisements have appeared in many movies such as Splash! and parodies of its ads appeared on such shows as Saturday Night Live.
 The parodies continue today.

 Around 1971, WCBS-FM account representative Norm Golden talked Eddie Antar into purchasing radio advertising for $5 a spot.
-In 1972 during a radio broadcast, Jerry Carroll, known as "Dr. Jerry," adlibbed some of Crazy Eddie's ads.
-Eddie Antar hear his broadcast and liked his antics.
+In 1972, during a radio broadcast, Jerry Carroll, known as "Dr. Jerry", adlibbed some of Crazy Eddie's ads.
+Eddie Antar heard his broadcast and liked his antics.
 Soon afterwards, Dr. Jerry became the official face of Crazy Eddie and was later immortalized as one of the greatest spokesmen in advertising history.

-Larry Weiss was Crazy Eddie's original Advertising Director from 1974 to 1983 and the genius behind the success of Crazy Eddie's advertising campaign.
+Larry Weiss was Crazy Eddie's original Advertising Director from 1974 to 1983.
+Weiss deserves great credit for the genius and success of Crazy Eddie's advertising campaign.
 He wrote and produced over 3,500 Crazy Eddie TV and radio spots.
 Harry Spero was Crazy Eddie's advertising director from 1984 to 1988.
 There were many others who contributed to this great advertising campaign as well.

 In a post on the MusicRadio77.com Message Board on March 5, 2005, Larry Weiss wrote the following insightful story about the history of Crazy Eddie's famous advertising campaign: